 IN THE EVENT the Tenant is, or hereafter becomes, a member of the United States Armed Forces on extended active duty and hereafter the Tenant receives permanent change of station orders to depart from the area where the Premises are located, or is relieved from active duty, retires or separates from the military, or is ordered into military housing, then in any of these events, the Tenant may terminate this lease upon giving thirty (30) days written notice to the Landlord.

 The Tenant shall also provide to the Landlord a copy of the official orders or a letter signed by the tenant's commanding officer, reflecting the change, which warrants termination under this clause.
 The Tenant will pay prorated rent for any days (he/she) occupy the dwelling past the first day of the month.

 The damage/security deposit will be promptly returned to the tenant, provided there are no damages to the premises.

-Landlord and tenants; please take the time to review the laws of the state where the home is located and include the appropriate verbiage in your lease agreement.
-Hopefully this will ease the pain if you find yourself in a difficult situation similar to Debbie.
+Landlords and tenants, please take the time to review the laws of the state where the home is located and include the appropriate wording in your lease agreement.
+Hopefully, this will ease the pain if you find yourself in a difficult situation similar to Debbie.
 As she summed it up, “Military moves can be very uncertain and it is hard to know if situations will change.
-It was an extremely stressful situation”.
+It was an extremely stressful situation."